 The Best Doorbell Camera for Businesses

 Some doorbell cameras offer the perfect DIY solution for small businesses.
 You can keep tabs on who is coming and going, as well as what leaves your business.
 Hiring a security guard is often not in the budget, so a wireless doorbell camera can be a great solution.
 A great doorbell camera can offer a great defense against stolen supplies or suspicious behavior.
-Ideally, you should have a closed circuit security footage recording at all times, but not all startups can afford it.
+Ideally, you should have a closed-circuit security footage recording at all times, but not all startups can afford it.

-The doorbell camera can at least offer a first line of defense for would-be criminals.
+The doorbell camera can at least offer a first line of defense against would-be criminals.
 Also, if you are at home, you can accept package deliveries remotely and know when to go pick them up.
 This is a huge perk for busy owners who are dealing with large packages and shipping materials.

 Cameras do prevent crimes from happening.
 This goes for both employee theft and outside burglary attempts.
-The presence of a doorbell camera with an ‘always on’ sensor may make that would-be criminal hesitant on picking the lock, unless they want an up-close picture taken.
+The presence of a doorbell camera with an ‘always on’ sensor may make that would-be criminal hesitant on picking the lock unless they want an up-close picture taken.

 Video Doorbells for Surveillance